danielmoi/vim-tute/lessons/02-navigation.md

 ----
 ## By word
-Instead of pressing and holding down `l` to move right a bunch of characters, there are "word" Motion commands.
+To move the cursor over by _1 word_, there are "word" Motion commands.

+This is instead of holding down the left or right "character" Motion keys (`h` or `l`).

 NB. these will take us to the beginning of the word
 ```